Stanvk/vicsek/README.md

 Besides Python3, Numpy and Matplotlib are required.
 The latter two can be installed by pip: ```pip install -r requirements.txt```

 #### Getting Started
 Using the simulation is fairly simple once matplotlib and numpy are installed.
-The example.py file gives a example of how the simulator and animator can be used.
+The example.py file gives a example of how the code can be used.

 #### References